- Home

 1. Know the value of your pensions

-Start by making sure you have a clear idea of the current value of your retirement savings.
+Your starting point when pension planning should be to make sure you have a clear idea of the current value of your retirement savings.

 This will usually change over time, as the value of the investments your retirement savings are invested in can go up and down.
 But knowing roughly how much you’ve got now can help you to decide whether you need to be saving more or if you’re on track for retirement.

 You should be sent a statement every year by your pension provider, which tells you how much you’ve got in your pension.
 If you can’t find yours, get in touch with your provider and ask them for a current value.
+Find out more in our article Your annual pension statement explained.

 Make sure you track down any pensions you might have lost or forgotten about, too.
 According to the Department for Work and Pensions (DWP), the average person has 11 jobs in their lifetime – that’s a lot of pensions if you’ve signed up to your company pension scheme each time.
 There is a dedicated section of the government’s Gov.uk website which can help you find contact details for your workplace or personal pension scheme if you no longer have them.
 Our article Tracing lost pensions has lots of other tips on how to locate missing pensions.

-2. Check where your pension is invested
+3. Check where your pension savings are invested

 Once you’ve located all your pensions, have a look and see where your savings are invested.
 Again, you should be able to find this information on your pension statement.